 This is the only event for individuals.
-It is amazing what some of you can do with a piece of wood and hand tools only in less than a day.
+It is amazing what some of you can do with a piece of wood and hand tools in less than a day.
 All participants will receive a special bead.

 SWC Staff will provide traditional wood blocks.
 Request these at check in.
 You may NOT use any other piece of wood either from your inventory or previous years.
 Any other wood used will be disqualified.
 Obtain your block at check-in or at the Friday night Patrol Leaders meeting.
 Use only hand tools.
-Power tool use results in disqualification.
+The use of power tools will disqualify your submission.

 Judging is based on originality, workmanship, BSA orientation and general appeal.
+This year, judging will be done by Patrol Leader silent ballot, not by Staff like in previous years.
 Entries must be in the Dining Hall for judging no later than 3:00 pm on Saturday.